top of page

 Techniques to Change Negative Thoughts

-Therefore, time for changing negative thoughts techniques, with some positive thinking and some breathing before I got up.
+Therefore, time for changing negative thoughts, techniques with some positive thinking and some breathing before I got up.
 But you know I really, really, really, really, wish that chronic pain specialist had not made that careless remark.
 It was really unnecessary.
-Of course I'm sure he doesn't remember it but unfortunately I do, sometimes, it only happens sometimes when my right shoulder decides it wants my attention.
+Of course I'm sure he doesn't remember it but unfortunately I do, sometimes, it only happens when my right shoulder decides it wants my attention.

-I hope this article is prompting you to ask questions, first in your own mind and then you are ready to take to a pain specialist who you can take the questions!!
+I hope this article is prompting you to ask questions, first in your own mind and then you are ready to talk to a pain specialist who you can answer your questions!!

 NOTE: The above is the opinion of the author and does not diagnose chronic pain.
 If you have pain - visit your doctor to diagnose your pain.